Where Is It?

 Students will be able to describe objects using the names of shapes and describe the relative position of objects using the following terms: above, below, beside, in front of, next to, and behind.

 - Explain that the class is going to practice finding shapes in the classroom and describing the position of the shapes using special math terms, called positional words.
-Positional words are words like "behind," "next to," or "in front of" that help us tell someone where something is located.
+Positional words are words like "behind," "next to," or "in front of," and they help us tell someone where something is located.

 - Say, “I put the circle next to the triangle.
 Can someone show me where I should put the square if it is above the circle?”